 Let's consider the cross-section of a sheet: the sheet's neutral axis is the line that passes through the points where the stresses and strains are exactly zero.
 As the punch presses the sheet onto the die, the sheet begins to bend, and the neutral axis shifts.

 But why are we concerned about the neutral axis?
 The neutral axis is the line that divides the cross-section into two regions.
-The cross-sectional area above the neutral axis (between the inner surface of bending and the neutral axis) experiences compression stresses.
+The cross-sectional area (see cross-sectional area calculator) above the neutral axis (between the inner surface of bending and the neutral axis) experiences compression stresses.
 In contrast, the region below the neutral axis (between the outer surface and the neutral axis) undergoes tension.
 The length of the neutral axis does not change upon bending.
 Instead, it shifts along the thickness direction of the material.

 The K-factor is the parameter that tells us about the location of the neutral axis.
 In other words, the K-factor is the ratio of the location of the neutral axis and the material thickness.
 Mathematically,